Western riding - from ranch work to a prestigious competition sport

 The character traits of a western horse

-Western horses not only need to be agile and strong, they also need to have good stamina to cope with the often long training sessions and competitions.
+Western horses not only need to be agile and strong, they also need to be in good condition to cope with the often long training sessions and competitions.
 Especially for disciplines such as cutting or reining, quick reactions and strong hindquarters are crucial.
-Horses with a compact, muscular build and quick agility have a clear advantage in these disciplines.
+Horses with a compact, muscular build and quick agility have a clear advantage here.

 In addition to physical aptitude, the mental characteristics of a horse are crucial for western riding.
 A good western horse must be calm, have strong nerves and be easy to train.
 These horses often work with minimal aids and need a strong basis of trust with their rider.
-Horses with a calm temperament have an advantage because they stay focused in stressful situations, such as when working with cattle or at a competition.
+Horses with a calm temperament have an advantage here, as they remain focused in stressful situations, such as working with cattle or at a show.

 Even if certain breeds have been specially bred for western riding, this does not mean that only these horses are suitable.
 Theoretically, you can ride western with almost any horse as long as it has the right physical and character requirements.
-Breeds such as the Haflinger or even warmbloods can also be used in Western sport, especially in disciplines such as Trail or Western Pleasure, where less speed and more skill and composure are required.
+Breeds such as the Haflinger or even warmbloods can also be used in Western sport, especially in disciplines such as Trail or Western Pleasure, where less speed is required but more skill and composure.

 It is important that the horse has good basic training and responds to fine aids.